-The Quilt Index is a partnership project of The Alliance for American Quilts, MATRIX: The Center for Humane Arts, Letters and Social Sciences Online at Michigan State University and the Michigan State University Museum.
+The Quilt Index is a partnership project of The Alliance for American Quilts, MATRIX Digital Humanities Social Sciences at Michigan State University and the Michigan State University Museum.
 This resource represents years of planning, research and development to bring together quilt information in a centralized online tool for education, research, and public access.
 These notes on the history of the Quilt Index come from the project and staff archives and the papers of Shelly Zegart.Early History

 In the early 1990's The Quilt Index was born out of the "explosion in quilt scholarship over several decades which highlighted the need for an independent expanding bibliography".
 Scholars, curators, folklorists, publishers, and gallery owners had all been "discovering" historic and contemporary quilts and were incorporating them into their work.

 Late twentieth century arts documentation projects have their forebears in the 1930s Index of American Design, which included quilts.
 Several small quilt-specific efforts emerged in the 1970s, such as a bicentennial attempt at mail-in documentation, the National Quilt Registry, and the North Carolina Regional Folklife project's quilt documentation in select areas of that state.
 Then in 1982, The Kentucky Quilt Project, Inc., launched the first state-wide quilt documentation project, which organized a series of documentation days around the state and publicized its methods, thus developing the model upon which quilt documentation efforts were built.